Dettrax/Dettrax.github.io/README.md

 ### A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers
 This paper delves into the exciting field of dynamic graph embedding, which is crucial for understanding the evolving nature of networks in various domains.
 The key focus of my research was to address the scalability limitations of transformer-based models, which, despite their ability to capture long-range dependencies in temporal graph data, face challenges due to their quadratic computational complexity.

-To tackle this, I introduced three novel models: TransformerG2G with graph convolutional networks, MambaG2G, and MambaG2G with graph isomorphism network edge convolutions.
-The MambaG2G models leverage the state space model architecture, specifically the Mamba model, known for its linear complexity and efficiency in handling long sequences.
+To tackle this, I introduced three novel models: TransformerG2G with graph convolutional networks, DG-Mamba, and DG-Mamba with graph isomorphism network edge convolutions.
+The DG-Mamba models leverage the state space model architecture, specifically the Mamba model, known for its linear complexity and efficiency in handling long sequences.

 Through extensive experiments on multiple benchmark datasets, I demonstrated that my Mamba-based models achieve comparable or even superior performance to transformer-based approaches [TransformerG2G](https://arxiv.org/abs/2307.02588) in link prediction tasks.
 Importantly, they offer significant computational advantages, especially when dealing with longer sequences.
-The MambaG2G variants consistently outperformed transformer-based models on datasets with high temporal variability, showcasing their ability to capture complex temporal patterns effectively.
+The DG-Mamba variants consistently outperformed transformer-based models on datasets with high temporal variability, showcasing their ability to capture complex temporal patterns effectively.

 Furthermore, I provided insights into the learned temporal dependencies by analyzing attention weights and state matrices, further highlighting the models' capabilities.
 By effectively combining state-space models with graph neural networks, my work addresses key limitations of previous approaches and contributes to the advancement of efficient temporal graph representation learning.

 In conclusion, my research offers promising directions for scaling dynamic graph embedding to larger, more complex real-world networks.
 This has the potential to enable new applications in diverse areas such as social network analysis, financial modeling, and biological system dynamics.
 The Mamba-based models I introduced present a valuable tool for researchers and practitioners working with time-evolving networks, paving the way for more efficient and effective analysis of complex systems.
-- **Read the paper here:** [MambaG2G](https://arxiv.org/abs/2412.11293)
+- **Read the paper here:** [DG-Mamba](https://arxiv.org/abs/2412.11293)

 ### Xenia – A Smart Tour Planning And Recommendation Using Crowdsourced Data